Tessa Davis. Asthma – ventilation strategies, Don't Forget the Bubbles, 2013. Available at:

-In spite of your best medical management, the 9 year old severe asthmatic that you have been medically managing continues to deteriorate.
+In spite of your best medical management, the 9-year-old boy with severe asthma that you have been medically managing continues to deteriorate.
 People are starting to mention ventilation.
-Is doesn’t seem like a great idea….
+Is doesn’t seem like a great idea…

 Patients on NIV need inspiratory pressure support to help with their inhaled volume, but they also benefit from PEEP.

-For a person to be able to take a breath, that person needs to be able to generate a negative intrathoracic pressure (-2 or -3).
-Asthmatics already have a higher intrathoracic pressure than normal and so have further to go to be able to generate the negative pressure required for a breath.
+For someone to take a breath, they need to be able to generate a negative intrathoracic pressure (-2 or -3cm H2O).
+They already have a higher intrathoracic pressure than normal and so have further to go to be able to generate the negative pressure required for a breath.
 By giving them some PEEP we are reducing the effort required to take the breath.
 So for example, if the asthmatic’s intrathoracic pressure is 10, they’d have to overcome the pressure difference of 12 to be able to get to -2 and take a breath.
 If we give them a PEEP of 8, they only need to overcome 2.
 Their work of breathing on inspiration is greatly offset by the PEEP.

 However, there is not much evidence to support NIV.
 A review in 2012 (206 patients across 5 studies) concluded that there was not enough data to support its use.

 Essentially, ventilating the asthmatic should be avoided if at all possible.
-Intubating the asthmatic means that the rest of your treatment has failed – putting a tube into an asthmatic’s throat could kill them.
-It certainly exposes them to further risks of pneumonthoraces and cardiac arrest.
-Don’t do it unless you have some one very experienced with you who thinks that it’s a good idea.
+Intubating them means that the rest of your treatments have failed – putting a tube into an asthmatic’s throat could kill them.
+It certainly exposes them to further risks of pneumothoraces and cardiac arrest.
+Don’t do it unless you have someone very experienced with you who thinks that it’s a good idea.

 If you’re going to ventilate a patient we often use ketamine for sedation.
 It does have some bronchodilator effects.
 Use in sub-dissociative doses, not like for procedural sedation.
 Sometimes ketamine can relieve agitation and that will allow people to continue on NIV for a bit longer.